WQNQ: History

-On September 20, 1999, the Hot AC format was dropped and 104.3 began to simulcast WQNS 104.9 FM from Waynesville as WQNQ, with a format change to Classic rock as "Rock 104".
+On September 20, 1999, the hot AC format was dropped and 104.3 began to simulcast WQNS 104.9 FM from Waynesville as WQNQ, with a format change to classic rock as "Rock 104".
 This meant the two stations would cover a larger area than either one could separately.
 John Boy and Billy would be heard on the station in the morning.
 Creasman made the move from Mix 104.
-The WMXF call sign was moved to the co-owned AM in Waynesville as that station switched to Adult Standards.
+The WMXF call sign was moved to the co-owned AM in Waynesville as that station switched to adult standards.
 All three of these Blue Dolphin-owned stations, plus WTZY, were sold to Clear Channel Communications by 2001.

-In 2005, WQNQ's signal was upgraded and a decision was made to have separate programming, by splitting from its simulcast with WQNS and flipped back to Hot AC as "Star 104.3".
+In 2005, WQNQ's signal was upgraded and a decision was made to have separate programming, by splitting from its simulcast with WQNS and flipped back to hot adult contemporary as "Star 104.3".
 The tower was moved to the Fletcher area, and the city of license was moved closer to Asheville by swapping with sister station WKSF.
 The change gave WQNQ a significant boost in listener numbers.

-On September 20, 2010, Star 104.3 segued from its Hot AC format to a CHR format, becoming the market's first station with that format in many years.
-Prior to this change, listeners who wanted to hear this format had to listen to out-of-market WFBC, located in Greenville, South Carolina.
+On September 20, 2010, Star 104.3 segued from its hot AC format to a Top 40 (CHR) format, becoming the market's first station with that format in many years.
+Prior to this change, listeners who wanted to hear this format had to listen to out-of-market WFBC-FM, located in Greenville, South Carolina.

+HD Radio

+On July 15, 2024, WQNQ-HD2 changed its format from alternative rock "Alt 101.1" to classic hip hop, branded as "Throwbacks 101.1".